-Venezuela, a country more famous for its baseball associations than for its association football.
+Venezuela, a country perhaps more famous for its baseball associations than for its association football.
 They were the usual whipping boys to the other South American countries, and with teams no less than Brazil and Chile in their group, would it be any different this time around?

 Argentina born Carlos Moreno had succeeded Rafael Santana as their national team manager, and he had experienced an uplifting Copa América only weeks prior to the start of the qualification.
 Granted, they’d only gained a single point from their four group stage matches, but even that must have been seen as progress.
 Moreover, in the process, they had scored a total of four goals.
 Notably, all of those had come from attacking midfielder/forward Carlos Maldonado, a 25 year old student, who was playing part-time for Atlético Táchira in San Cristóbal, west in the country.
 Carrying a slightly stocky and quite compact frame, Maldonado was not totally unsimilar in build compared to plenty of historical South American ‘no 10s’.
 After that excellent haul in the continental championship, he looked set to be Moreno’s key figure in the World Cup qualification.
 It should furthermore be pointed out that Atlético Táchira had been managed by Moreno from 1985 and through to his taking over of the national team ahead of the 1989 Copa América.
 He had enjoyed some success there south west in the country, securing a league title during the 1986 season.

 There had been no time for friendlies ahead of the opening qualifier.
 Brazil were to visit Caracas, with the Chileans coming only the following week.
-Despite the uplifting tencencies in Copa América, Venezuela must have realized their tag as also-rans in this group.
-A single point would’ve been deemed a success.
+Despite the uplifting tendencies in Copa América, Venezuela must have realized their tag as also-rans in this group.
+A single point would’ve been deemed a big success.

 18.05.1989: Peru 2-1 Venezuela